-In English, we offer an inclusive curriculum that allows students to encounter a wide range of texts written by diverse voices.
-Our curriculum aims to engage and inspire students to develop a love of literature and master the written and oral skills required for life.
+In English we offer an inclusive curriculum that provides the opportunity to encounter a wide range of texts written by diverse voices.
+It aims to engage and inspire students to develop a love of literature and master the written and oral skills required for life.